MIvoter: Manual Entry of County Election Data

 has (just) the first comment line with the field names, and use that to start with.

-Please give the file a very specific name, that includes the county name and the year,
+Give the file a very specific name, that includes the county name and the year,

 e.g. alger-2023.